Student Services & Special Education

 If my child is assigned to an SDC class, how can I best communicate with the teacher in the general education classroom to which my child is assigned?

-Reach out by phone or email, or set up a time to meet face to face!
+Reach out by phone or email, or set up a time to meet face-to-face!

 How does inclusion happen during programs set up for the entire student population (eg Jog-a-thon, fall/spring festivals, yearbook, etc)?